-Opening and Closing issues (the open-issue
+Opening and Closing issues (the open-issue and close-issue commands)

-Opening Issues¶
+Opening Issues

 An important announcement